 If USCIS approves your Advance Parole application, it will be valid for one year.
 Your re-entry still depends on the U.S. Customs and Border Protection (CBP) inspection of your entry.

 How To Apply for Advance Parole for Business Travel

 To get an Advance Parole travel document for business travel, you will need to complete Form I-131, provide evidence of your business travel, and send your completed documents to U.S. Citizenship and Immigration Services (USCIS).

 When completing the form, make sure to leave extra time for your return in case of any unforeseen travel delays.
 You don't want to miss your deadline for returning, which your Advance Parole approval notice displays.
-If you’re a DACA recipient, you could face an unlawful presence bar from re-entry for up to ten years if you miss your deadline for returning or if CBP turns you away at the port of entry.
-Consider consulting a lawyer or law firm that focuses on immigration law to make sure you can safely return.
+If you’re a DACA recipient, you could face an unlawful presence bar from re-entry for up to 10 years if you miss your deadline for returning or if CBP turns you away at the port of entry.
+Consider consulting a lawyer who focuses on immigration law to make sure you can safely return.

 You should include the following documents in your application packet:

 Your receipt notice for your pending green card application after filing Form I-485, if you’re an adjustment of status applicant

 Proof of relation to a family member if you are applying for Advance Parole based on their application for lawful permanent resident status

 USCIS-issued document showing the validity of your current immigration status, such as your DACA approval notice